vcfxb/BlackRose/README.md

 ##### System Requirements
 * Linux
-    * Python 3.5 or higher
+    * Python 3.5 or higher (for installation process and interactive terminal documentation)
     * Rust/Cargo 1.16.0 or higher
 * Mac
-    * Python 3.5 or higher
+    * Python 3.5 or higher (for installation process and interactive terminal documentation)
     * Rust/Cargo 1.16.0 or higher

 ##### Stable